 Visitation at Funeral Home

-A Memorial Service will be held at 2pm on Saturday, January 5, at McCausland Garrity Marchesani Funeral Home, 343 S. Chester Pike, Glenolden, PA 19036.
-Visitation from 1-2pm.
+Viewing: 6-8PM on Friday at McCausland Garrity Marchesani Funeral Home, 343 S. Chester Pike, Glenolden PA.

 Funeral Mass: 12 Noon on Saturday at St. George's Catholic Church, Lamont Ave., Glenolden PA.
 Mass will also be broadcast through Zoom, Join Zoom Meeting

 Meeting ID: 875 0011 3452

 In lieu of flowers, the family requests memorial donations be sent to

 St. George Parish 22 E Cooke Ave., Glenolden, PA 19036

 Nutritional Development Services 222 N. 17th St., Philadelphia, PA 19103

 Malvern Retreat House 315 S. Warren Ave., Malvern, PA 19355

 The family lastly wants to thank the first responders and staff at Mercy Fitzgerald Hospital who took great care of Jack during his final days.